-In the event it is suspected that a defendant has attempted to alter electronic data or metadata, a plaintiff computer forensics expert may be used to uncover misconduct and bad faith spoliation.
+In the event it is suspected that a defendant has attempted to alter electronic data or metadata, a computer forensics expert may be used to uncover misconduct and bad faith spoliation.
 In T&E Investment Group LLC v.
 Faulkner, et al., No. 11-CV-0724-P (N.D.Tx.
-February 12, 2014), the computer forensics expert uncovered material altercations of the electronic evidence by defendant Faulkner, the CEO of one of the defendant businesses.
+February 12, 2014), a court appointed neutral forensics expert uncovered material altercations of the electronic evidence by defendant Faulkner, the CEO of one of the defendant businesses.
 The expert testified that only five days after the order to produce the computers, Faulkner created a new user profile on the computer, copied data onto the computer and used the bulk file changer to alter aspects of the transferred files.
 The new user starting date was manually changed to reflect a date in 2009 (two years before the computer was even purchased.)
 Faulkner apparently did this to claim that such computer was his main computer.

 Caught red-handed, the defendants seemed to have scrambled a bit in opposing the resulting plaintiff Motion for Spoliation and for Sanctions due to the alterations on the computer.
 After the Magistrate Judge recommended an adverse inference instruction as sanction for the bad faith spoliation by defendant, the defense objected to the magistrate’s order based on three premises:

 1. It exceeded the scope of the spoliation motion;